- For forty years, your fathers before you and your older brothers played

 Be careful to not mistake the the number of layers with the achievable quality.

-The number of colors depends only on the effect you're
+The number of colors depends only on the effect you're trying to replicate.

 The quality depends, as usual, on how much you have mastered the technique.